008aditi/IMDb-Clone/README.md

 It comprises of three pages with below features:
 1)Home Page
-a)Search any movie from the API and display the search results on the frontend (as I type the search results should update, just like Google does for suggestions). b)Each search result of the movie should have a favourite button, clicking on which the movie should be added to “My favourite movies” (a list). c)On clicking any particular search result (any movie), open a new page with more information about that movie (movie page)
+->Search any movie from the API and display the search results on the frontend (as I type the search results should update, just like Google does for suggestions).
+->Each search result of the movie should have a favourite button, clicking on which the movie should be added to “My favourite movies” (a list).
+->On clicking any particular search result (any movie), open a new page with more information about that movie (movie page)

 2)Movie Page
 ->Should show information about the movie like its name, photo, plot, etc (these are must, rest you can add if you want).